Enterprise Edition

 Authentication

-You can use Authenticated scanning to scan content that is behind authentication.
-We support two methods of authentication:
+You can use authenticated scanning to scan content that is behind authentication.
+We support the following methods of authentication:

 To define login credentials, enter a list of username and password pairs in the logins.loginCredentials setting.